Tonywuhk/realai.org/forecasts/README.md

 Future work of [Pascanu & Li et al. (2017)](https://arxiv.org/abs/1707.06170) should "explore using RNNs or local navigation within the tree to handle variable sized sets of route choices for the manager" component of the Imagination-based Planner (IBP).

+[Hessel et al. (2017)](https://arxiv.org/abs/1710.02298) introduce the first *Rainbow* agent that integrates six extensions to the DQN algorithm and achieves new state-of-the-art results in Atari games.
+There are many more algorithmic components that they're not able to include, which would be promising candidates for further experiments.
+Several such components include pure policy-based RL algorithms, episodic control, exploration methods other than noisy nets, hierarchical RL, and auxiliary tasks.

 ### References

+* 2017 October 6, Matteo Hessel, Joseph Modayil, Hado van Hasselt, Tom Schaul, Georg Ostrovski, Will Dabney, Dan Horgan, Bilal Piot, Mohammad Azar, and David Silver.
+[Rainbow: Combining Improvements in Deep Reinforcement Learning](https://arxiv.org/abs/1710.02298). *arXiv:1710.02298*.
 * 2017 July 19, Razvan Pascanu, Yujia Li, Oriol Vinyals, Nicolas Heess, Lars Buesing, Sebastien Racanière, David Reichert, Théophane Weber, Daan Wierstra, and Peter Battaglia.
 [Learning model-based planning from scratch](https://arxiv.org/abs/1707.06170). *arXiv:1707.06170*.

 ## Other Forecasts